This article provides answers to some of the frequently asked questions asked about Azure Network Watcher.

 What is Network Watcher?

-Network Watcher is designed to monitor and repair the network health of IaaS (Infrastructure-as-a-Service) components, which includes Virtual Machines, Virtual Networks, Application Gateways, Load balancers, and other resources in an Azure virtual network.
+Network Watcher provides a suite of tools to monitor, diagnose, view metrics, and enable or disable logs for IaaS (Infrastructure-as-a-Service) resources, which include virtual machines, virtual networks, application gateways, load balancers, and other resources in an Azure virtual network.
 It isn't a solution for monitoring PaaS (Platform-as-a-Service) infrastructure or getting web/mobile analytics.

 What tools does Network Watcher provide?